Ant3ney/productivity-demo/README.md

-# App that authenticates users through super tokens
+# App that authenticates users through SuperTokens

 Live app can be found at https://productivity-demo-client01.netlify.app